 Here you’ll find objects that you can access but cannot use unless you obtain express permission.
 That is because the institution that has provided this item has either chosen to restrict its use or cannot authorise it.
-In this category you’ll find objects labelled with the Copyright Not Evaluated and In Copyright rights statements, and with Rights Reserved - Free Access.
+In this category you’ll find objects labelled with the Copyright Not Evaluated and In Copyright rights statements.
 Prior to any use, seek permission by reaching out to the providing institution.
 If you have found an incredible book, or striking image that you want to use, take a minute to check the rights statement so that you understand how you can use it.
 Because each object we publish is labelled with a standardised rights statement, you can quickly check if or how you can reuse an object.

 Can I filter by specific statement, rather than general category?